 The power supply of the PKAT is capable of delivering 3 mA of beam current so the required 100 mA can only be achieved in a pulsed mode.
 Therefore, a new laser system was purchased.
 It consists of a green laser to create the electron beam at the photo cathode and a IR laser for the Thomson scattering.
-The parameters of the laser system are shown in Tab.
+The parameter of the laser system are shown in Tab.
 3. In this case, a system with a high repetition frequency was chosen to lower the peak power of the laser to stay below the damage threshold of the different components, e.g. vacuum windows.
-This in combination with the pulse duration gives a duty cycle of $2 \cdot 10^{-3}$, i.e. despite of the 100 mA peak current, the average beam current is only 200 μ A. This keeps the beam power low, and there is no need of a special beam dump capable of handling several kW of beam power.
+This in combination with the pulse duration gives a duty cycle of $2 \cdot 10^{-3}$, i.e. despite of the 100 mA peak current, the average beam current is only $200 \,\mu$ A. This keeps the beam power low, and there is no need of a special beam dump capable of handling several kW of beam power.

-Since the count rate suffers from the low cross section of the Thomson scattering, the timing between electron and laser beam is essential for this experiment.
+the Thomson scattering, the timing between electron and laser beam is essential for this experiment.
 If laser and electron beam are not synchronized very carefully, the count rate in the detector decreases enormously due to the low electron density or the lower number of photons in the scattering process.
 Therefore, a synchronization unit can delay one laser with respect to the other by up to 1000 ns in steps of 1 ns so the time the electrons need to travel from the source to the TLS-chamber can be compensated for.